Henningzen/Henningzen/README.md

 ## Hi there 👋

-I am Henning, software engineer/developer and experienced systems architect.
+I am Henning, software developer and experienced systems architect.

-> 🔭 I’m currently working on integrating and implementing the **NeTEx** and **SIRI** standards for public transport data exchange.
+> 🔭 I’m currently working on integrating and implementing the **NeTEx** and **SIRI** standards in [Intelligent Transport Systems](https://www.cencenelec.eu/areas-of-work/cen-sectors/transport-and-packaging-cen/intelligent-transport-systems/).
 My focus is on developing robust solutions that leverage these standards to enhance the core business of my employer Norled AS for marine public transport.

-(NeTEx : "Network Timetable Exchange", SIRI : "Service Interface for Real-time Information" are standards under the [European CEN Technical Committee 278](https://www.cencenelec.eu/areas-of-work/cen-sectors/transport-and-packaging-cen/intelligent-transport-systems/) for Intelligent Transport Systems.)

 - 💻 I'm an advocate of Functional Programming as a way to express complex concepts in simple models.
-- 🌱 I’m currently learning advanced machine learning for artificial intelligence: neural networks, and reinforcement learning.
+- 🌱 I’m currently studying advanced machine learning for artificial intelligence: neural networks, and reinforcement learning.
 - 🤔 I’m investigating NeTEx and SIRI standards for Public Transportation in a SciCloj environment.
 - 💰 I have a professional career as an expert polyglot programmer; Clojure, Java, C# and Python, with Kafka, Datomic et al.
 - 💬 Ask me about Clojure, Emacs and fly-fishing.